-Travel from Australia to another country is not QAPE as activity undertaken overseas is not eligible QAPE under the PDV Offset.
+Costs relate to travel from Australia to another country is non-QAPE as activity undertaken overseas is not eligible QAPE under the PDV Offset.

 For information about travel relating to people who are not cast or crew working on a production, e.g. companion travel, refer to Remuneration other than by salary.